harshitagupta934/StudentResult/README.md

 Can Download Result in PDF with the Roll Number Login/Logout

+ Open a browser and go to URL “http://localhost/phpmyadmin/” Then, click on the databases tab
+ Create a database naming “srms” and then click on the import tab Click on browse file and select “srms.sql” file which is inside the “db” folder Click on go.
-Open a browser and go to URL “http://localhost/studentresult/index.php”
+Open a browser and go to URL “http://localhost/studentresult/”